 When the milita came within sight of the town, they halted to discuss how to attack it.
 Moore describes it as, “Very scattered.”
 This suggests it followed a typical layout of Cherokee towns, in which homes surrounded by farms spread out from a central townhouse, with paths in between.
 With only 97 men, they could not surround it.
 In the end, they “rushed into the Centre of the town, in Order to surprise it.”

 Look down the tracks to the east (away from Whittier).

 A trading path runs near or where the rails run today.
 First you hear the sound of galloping horses.
-Then you see 97 militia soldiers rushing straight into town.
-These are part-time “militia” soldiers in everyday clothes, some on horseback, carrying muskets or rifles.
+Then you see the soldiers riding straight into town.
+These are part-time “militia” soldiers in everyday clothes carrying muskets or rifles.

 The two Cherokees run for the river and dive in.
 Some of the horsemen ride to the bank and aim.
 As the native men climb out on the other side, the militia fire, and one escapee falls dead.
 The other sprints up a hill.
 A few of the militia dismount and plunge into the river; a few others ride to a nearby ford (toward modern Whittier), and catch him in the far distance.
 Meanwhile one of the militia soldiers who swam across kneels down and scalps the dead man.
 The other was scalped as well.